-Cyanobacteria (blue-green algae) are one of the most common organisms on Earth.
+Cyanobacteria (i.e., blue-green algae) are one of the most common organisms on Earth.
 They appeared over 3.5 billion years ago, reshaping our entire biosphere.
-It is believed that cyanobacterial photosynthesis has enriched the early Earth’s atmosphere with Oxygen, giving rise to life as we know it.
+It is believed that cyanobacterial photosynthesis enriched Earth’s early atmosphere with oxygen, giving rise to life as we know it.

 - Dangers of Harmful Cyanobacterial Blooms

 - Cyanobacteria treatment

 Throughout history, Cyanobacteria have evolved to adapt to various geochemical and climatic changes.
 Modern Cyanobacteria have learned to exploit the human modifications of the aquatic environments.
 Nutrient over-enrichment and hydrologic alterations have dramatically affected global water ecosystems.
 Accelerated by climate change and its consequences, Cyanobacterial blooms have become a global concern.

 What are Cyanobacteria?

 Cyanobacteria are microorganisms that structurally resemble bacteria, but lack a nucleus and organelles.
 Unlike other bacteria, Cyanobacteria can conduct oxygenic photosynthesis and contain chlorophyll a (chl-a).